samsu/installation/README.md

 # Installation guide

-This script will help you to install specific openstack roles to the machine, before run the script, you need to update the environment variables in the head of the script according to your setup.
+This script will help you to install specific openstack roles to the machine, before run the script, you need to update the environment variables in the local.conf file according to your setup.

 Network layout: